RXT067/cheatsheets/docs/gcc.md

 ```

 ### Integer (Rational/Negative numbers)
-Stores rational numbers from INT_MIN to INT_MAX.
+Stores rational and negative numbers from INT_MIN to INT_MAX.

 Integer can not store irational number (FIXME: fact-check)